 We support London Bubble’s Young Theatre Makers project, which works with young people to use drama and theatre techniques to support mental health and wellbeing, building resilience, self-esteem and self-awareness.

 We’re working with Tree Shepherd in Canada Water to support budding entrepreneurs to explore their business ideas and take them to the next stage.
 The Start Up and Thrive programme has two elements.
-The Start Your Own Enterprise enables budding entrepreneurs to explore why they want to run a business, understand their target market and learn how to price and sell.
+The Start Your Own Enterprise eight week training programme helps individuals understand why they want to run a business, understand their target market and learn how to price and sell.
 During the course, students learn how to manage customers, raise and manage finance and how to present to potential investors or buyers.
 At the end of the course, the entrepreneurs set off with a sustainable business plan and the confidence to put it into action.
-The next programme will run from the 18th of April for eight weeks- you can sign-up for the course here.
+The next course will start on the 10th of October- see the latest news page for more information.

-The weekly business clinics are open to anyone in the local area, and offer mentoring, one-to-one support and guidance to local entrepreneurs through one-hour sessions that are regular and confidential.
-Business advisors share their experience and expertise to help attendees overcome obstacles to business growth.
+The weekly business clinics are open to anyone in the local area, and offer mentoring, one-to-one support and guidance to local entrepreneurs, through one-hour sessions that are regular and confidential.
+Business advisors including local volunteers share their experience and expertise to help attendees overcome obstacles to business growth.
 Typical areas of support include understanding their target market, communicating to customers, financial implications of a new business, registration and legal issues.
-The business clinics are free for residents of SE16 and SE8.

 We are members of the Southwark Chamber of Commerce, and represented on the executive committee.
 Last year we hosted a business breakfast for Chamber members and local businesses, discussing the vision for business as part of the Canada Water Masterplan, and beginning a conversation about opportunities and ideas for local businesses in the supply chain.